fbpx

 Highlights

-• Maximise your time in each destination with two overnight trains – you'll get to know your fellow travellers over games of mahjong and get a real sense of the vast size of the country.
+• Take overnight trains to maximise time in each destination – get to know your fellow travellers over a game of cards and get a real sense of the vastness of the country.

 Itinerary